andrewlkraft/snake/README.md

-# SIMPLE C GAME
+# SIMPLE SNAKE GAME IN C

-A simple snake game written in C using the Windows.h header.
-This will only work on windows systems.
+Made using SDL with c